Azure/azure-sdk/releases/2020-11/js.md

 ##### Major fixes on @azure/data-tables@1.0.0-beta3

 Renamed system properties `odata.etag` and `Timestamp` to provide more idiomatic property names.
-Queried entities now get the properties `etag` and `timestamp` instead of `odata.etag` and `Timestamp`,
+Queried entities now get the properties `etag` and `timestamp` instead of `odata.etag` and `Timestamp`.

 ### Azure Storage